 Botanical Name: Cissus rhombifolia / Cissus striata

-Both the grape ivy (Cissus rhombifolia) and miniature grape ivy (Cissus striata) are easy to grow vines but these indoor vines can’t tolerate low light as better as pothos and when it comes to watering, you’ll need to be cautious by avoiding overwatering to prevent root rot.
+Both the grape ivy (Cissus rhombifolia) and miniature grape ivy (Cissus striata) are easy to grow vines but these indoor vines can’t tolerate low light as better as pothos.
+Be cautious by avoiding overwatering to prevent root rot.

 5. Betel Leaf Plant

 Botanical Name: Piper betle

 It can be tried indoors if space, where you want to keep it, receives part sun, and remains slightly humid.
 All the other information is available here.

 Many jasmine varieties can be grown indoors.
 If you keep this most fragrant vine in a bright spot where it receives some hours of direct sunlight daily, it’ll grow.

 Here are the best types of Jasmines you can grow